You can also contact us by:

 Most of the materials that the Library acquires are in English.
 In some subject areas, foreign language materials are actively collected though typically only in languages that are taught at DePaul.

 The following types of materials are rarely collected by the Library: Textbooks, self-published materials, review copies, study guides, curriculum kits, paper-based maps, psychometric instruments, and business case studies.

 Each academic quarter, there is an upper limit of $500 for purchases of reserves materials for a course.
 Materials that exceed this amount will be forwarded to the relevant Liaison Librarian for consideration.
 All requests for course reserves materials, including those already owned by DePaul, should be placed through DePaul’s Course Reserves System.
 The Library will default to purchasing a requested title as an e-book if a version offering access to an unlimited number of users is available unless the requester indicates that only a print version is acceptable.
 However, e-books with 1 or 3 concurrent users may be purchased if there is not an unlimited user option available to academic libraries.
-The Coordinator of Collections & Scholarly Resources will regularly monitor e-books with 1 or 3 concurrent users and will purchase additional copies if needed.
+The Acquisitions & Collections Coordinator will regularly monitor e-books with 1 or 3 concurrent users and will purchase additional copies if needed.

 Due to space constraints and the need to keep the Library’s collection useful, relevant and accessible for the DePaul community, the Library periodically engages in activities that result in items being removed from the collection.
 Common reasons for a title being removed include: older editions of new title, duplicate copy of infrequently used work, obsolete content, poor condition.
 When appropriate, removed items will be sent to Better World Books.

 When possible, the Library acquires monographs in hardcover format.
 If hardcover format is not available or is cost prohibitive, the paperback version will be acquired.
 Used version of books will only be purchased if new versions are not available and if a copy in very good condition can be acquired.